Sagouma-Sofiane/Sagouma-Sofiane/README.md

 - 🧐 I like having time to think my ideas through carefully, challenging common sense as well as my own assumptions.

-- 🌍 I am subject-agnostic.
-I often think at very large scales, like the whole universe, and equally often wonder about atomic particles and their sub-elements.

-- 🌐 I enjoy connecting seemingly unrelated ideas, e.g. temperature and pollen grains, elevators and space curvature.

-- 🧐 I like having time to think my ideas through carefully, challenging common sense as well as my own assumptions.

 ## Skills and technologies

 | Skill                 | Associated technologies                                                                                                                                                                                                                   |